Integrate with Excel

 - Select GET as the method, and provide the following URL:

-- View the JSON response for the value of the id parameter.
+This call will list all the drives data for a specific user. - View the JSON response for the value of the id parameter.

 - Get the drive item ID (workbook ID).
 To get it, call this endpoint: https://graph.microsoft.com/v1.0/me/drive/root/search(q='.xlsx')?select=name,id,webUrl